PySide6 script that shows an empty window

 # 2 - Create an instance of the QApplication class

-# Make sure there is'nt one already running
+# Make sure there isn't one already running.

 if not QApplication.instance():